-- Your skin is pierced up to 3000 times per minute by a tattoo machine, and the first tattoo machine was inspired by Thomas Edison’s electric pen.
+- The skin is pierced up to 3000 times per minute by a tattoo machine, and the first tattoo machine was inspired by Thomas Edison’s electric pen.

 - Black is the easiest colour to remove during a tattoo removal laser procedure, unlike lighter colours like green and yellow.

-- Glow-in-the-dark tattoos are tattoos which can be seen under Ultra Violet light!
+- Glow-in-the-dark tattoos are tattoos that can be seen under Ultra Violet light!

 - A study revealed that people with tattoos are slightly more sexually active and more adventurous.

-- Diamond Rich is in the Guinness Book of Records for being the most tattooed person in history. (video below)
+- Gregory Paul McLaren, aka Lucky Diamond Rich, is in the Guinness Book of Records for being the most tattooed person in history. (video below)